Do you know how to speak about your hobbies in German?

 Ich male gerne Landschaften. — I like to paint landscapes.

 Like any language, it’s all about what you’re trying to express.
 You can get a better sense of how to speak more naturally by listening to German speakers talk to each other.

 Though the German people cannot be stereotyped into specific pastimes or hobbies, there are quite a few popular activities that they share with the rest of the world.

-Like most of us, Germans love their TV and movies.
-Most Americans are exposed to few foreign films but in Germany, they’re just as prevalent as domestic footage.
+Most Americans are exposed to few foreign films but in Germany, they’re just as prevalent as domestic films.
 This gives the German audience a wider cultural view than you might find among American films.

 But, of course, both cultures—and likely many others—enjoy the thrills of dramatic TV shows.
-Germans love their Tatort, meaning “crime scene.”
-There’s nothing as satistfyingly suspenseful as figuring out a whodunnit (and how).
+Germans love the TV show Tatort, meaning “crime scene.”
+There’s nothing as satistfyingly suspenseful as figuring out a murder mystery.

-Take a peek into the world of professional American football (not soccer), and you’ll get a glimpse of what it’s like for Germans and their soccer league.
-The Bundesliga Manager is a soccer program similar to that of U.S. Fantasy Football leagues.
-If you ever want to dabble in the world of German soccer, the Bundesliga Manager is a great place to start.
+The Bundesliga Fantasy Manager is a soccer program similar to that of U.S. Fantasy Football leagues.
+If you ever want to dabble in the world of German soccer, this a great place to start.

-If you’re interested in German soccer or the Bundesliga, check out these sports terms to memorize and add to your vocabulary.
+If you’re interested in German soccer or the Bundesliga, check out these German sports terms or these German soccer terms to memorize and add to your vocabulary.
 Not only will you be participating in a large cultural German movement, but you’ll also be improving your language skills at the same time.